-Articles of Confederation, Bill of Rights, Congressional Record, Constitution of the United States, Declaration of Independence, Public Laws, etc., from the U.S. Government Publishing Office.
+Articles of Confederation, Bill of Rights, Congressional Record, Constitution of the United States, Declaration of Independence, Public Laws, etc.

 Weekly reports on "hot" topics.
 Each report focuses on one topic and includes an explanation of the issues, a "pro and con" debate feature, a chronology, and a bibliography that can lead to additional resources.
 Especially useful for political and social issues.

-Annotated, authoritative documents from six founders: Washington, Franklin, Hamilton, Adams, Jefferson, and Madison.
+Annotated, authoritative documents from seven founders: Washington, Franklin, Hamilton, Adams, Jefferson, Jay, and Madison.
 A project of the National Archives and the University of Virginia Press.

 Resource for finding current information by and about state and local government.
 Links to news stories, local and state government sites, etc.

 Data on immigrants to the U.S., refugees, naturalizations, and deportations from the Department of Homeland Security.

 Web site of the national organization for state legislators and their staffs.
 Useful for charts comparing state laws on a variety of issues such as family leave or drunk driving.

 Articles on "the significant ways in which the Latino and Latina populations have shaped the political, legal, and social institutions of the United States."

 Research, opinion polls (national and global), news coverage, and demographic studies focusing on the U.S. Hispanic population and immigration.

 Collection of contemporary political/editorial cartoons.
 Most arranged chronologically, but some arranged by theme (e.g. immigration, climate change).
 Not searchable.